Chrissy Metz Promises ‘Closure’ On Jack’s Death On ‘This Is Us’ Season 2

 Chrissy Metz has revealed that the first episode of This Is Us Season 2 is now in the can, and, one episode in, she can already promise that the sophomore season of the breakout hit series will be better than fans could ever imagine.
 During an appearance on The Today Show, Metz, who plays Kate Pearson on the hit NBC drama, confirmed that the mystery surrounding Pearson patriarch Jack’s (Milo Ventimiglia) death will be solved very early in the season.
 Chrissy even went so far as to promise “closure” for fans.
 The This Is Us actress also revealed that Season 2 of the Emmy-nominated drama series will be “even better than you expect.”

-Past interviews with This Is Us stars and producers have teased that fans would get some pieces to the “puzzle” surrounding the show’s biggest mystery when the show returns for its second season, but Metz’ interview makes it sound as though fans will learn all of the whens, whys and hows of Jack’s death— and they will find them out soon.
+Past interviews with This Is Us stars and producers have teased that fans would get some pieces to the “puzzle” surrounding the show’s biggest mystery when the show returns for its second season, but Metz’ interview makes it sound as though fans will learn all of the when’s, why’s, and how’s of Jack’s death— and they will find them out soon.

 “You’re going to find out,” Chrissy told Today of Jack’s death.